EladBeber/CTFlearn-Writeups/Programming/Medium/Weird Android Calculator/README.md

 Ok , This is very strange !!!
 Why a calculator need an array of 41 values and in addition, xor this values with **permanent value** ?!
 <img width="403" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69643062-6b8a6b00-106b-11ea-89ac-2a3b233c4a5e.PNG">

 So its pretty obvious with found somthing **jucy** !
-Now we have two ways of soltuion !

-### 1. Python script
+### Python script
+Lets take the values of the array and copy to text file.
-Writing a simple python script that will execute the Suspicious code.
+After that writing a simple python script that will execute the Suspicious code, And we get the flag !!!

 <img width="834" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69644098-e1430680-106c-11ea-9078-cae8776da195.PNG">